iAJTin/iPdfWriter/documentation/iTin.Utilities.Pdf.Writer/PdfInput/AutoUpdateChanges.md

 # PdfInput.AutoUpdateChanges property

-Gets or sets a value indicating whether automatic updates for changes.
+Gets or sets a Result indicating whether automatic updates for changes.

 ```csharp
 public bool AutoUpdateChanges { get; set; }
 ```

-## Property Value

-true if automatic update changes; otherwise, false.

 ## See Also